radareorg/radare2-book/basic_commands/print_modes.md

          type : 0x0040489a = 0x2440
     }

-A practical example for using pf on a binary GStreamer plugin:
+A practical example for using `pf` on a binary of a GStreamer plugin:

     $ radare ~/.gstreamer-0.10/plugins/libgstflumms.so
     [0x000028A0]> seek sym.gst_plugin_desc